 Cracking a correlation between your ad spend and organic ranks are integral.
 Identifying the relevant keywords and using them in your listing copy and bidding on them contributes to your rankings and conversions.

-Reviewing your keywords along with your advertising performance would help you determine the market spaces to prioritize.
+Reviewing your keywords along with your advertising performance (using Amazon PPC Software) would help you determine the market spaces to prioritize.
 As you start getting more and more reviews and drive a reliable flow of sales, you could slowly start increasing your price point to see if you are able to generate more revenue.
 But if this price increase results in decreasing your sales, you should always opt to strategize for Ads in order to drive more sales until the product starts to really gain momentum.
 Thus along with a competitive price point, you need to have insights over your advertising performance.
-It is imperative to have a presumably collected data on your Ads.
+It is imperative to have presumably collected data on your Ads.
 This involves looking for keywords (or products) that have led to continued sales with or without a stellar ACoS.

 When reviewing this data, you must begin by isolating keywords that perform well and put them on a manual campaign with a decided budget.
 You can always choose to target a single keyword which tends to ensure that you’re continuously bidding on a term and thereby shooting the impressions.

 As long as the keyword is performing well, targeting these keywords will provide you with a steady flow of sales.
 When doing this, you would be basically creating your own list of keywords.
 The goal is to create multiple campaigns and it is advised to assign keywords into their own campaign.
 Also, keeping the keyword list to a minimum is something that will really help.
 This could be helpful to ensure the necessary budget for the sales-driving keywords to reach their max potential.

 You thus have an opportunity to select a broad, phrase, or exact targeting for these terms.